twitter/finatra/source/user-guide/testing/index.markdown

 ### <a class="anchor" name="http-tests" href="#http-tests">Http Tests</a>

-If you are writing a test that has an HTTP server under test, you can optionally extend the [`com.twitter.finatra.http.HttpTest`](https://github.com/twitter/finatra/blob/develop/http/src/test/scala/com/twitter/finatra/http/HttpTest.scala) trait.
+If you are writing a test that has an HTTP server under test, you can optionally extend the [`c.t.finatra.http.HttpTest`](https://github.com/twitter/finatra/blob/develop/http/src/test/scala/com/twitter/finatra/http/HttpTest.scala) trait.
 This trait provides some common utilities for HTTP testing.

 ### <a class="anchor" name="thrift-tests" href="#thrift-tests">Thrift Tests</a>

-As shown above, thrift servers can be tested through a [`ThriftClient`](https://github.com/twitter/finatra/blob/develop/thrift/src/test/scala/com/twitter/finatra/thrift/ThriftClient.scala).
+As shown above, thrift servers can be tested through a [`c.t.finatra.thrift.ThriftClient`](https://github.com/twitter/finatra/blob/develop/thrift/src/test/scala/com/twitter/finatra/thrift/ThriftClient.scala).
 The Finatra test framework provides an easy way get access to a real [Finagle client](http://twitter.github.io/finagle/guide/Clients.html) for making calls to your running server in a test.
-In the case here, creating a [`ThriftClient`](https://github.com/twitter/finatra/blob/develop/thrift/src/test/scala/com/twitter/finatra/thrift/ThriftClient.scala) requires the thrift service type `T`.
-This type is expected to be the trait subclass of `com.twitter.scrooge.ThriftService` in the form of `YourService[+MM[_]]`.
+In the case here, creating a [`c.t.finatra.thrift.ThriftClient`](https://github.com/twitter/finatra/blob/develop/thrift/src/test/scala/com/twitter/finatra/thrift/ThriftClient.scala) requires the thrift service type `T`.
+This type is expected to be the trait subclass of `c.t.scrooge.ThriftService` in the form of `YourService[+MM[_]]`.

 ## <a class="anchor" name="startup-tests" href="#startup-tests">Startup Tests</a>
 ===============================